stnolting/neorv32-setups/cologne_chip/GateMateA1-EVB/README.md

 ```

 This will generate the bitstream file (`neorv32_gatemate_00.cfg`) that can be uploaded to the FPGA using OpenFPGALoader
-(part of the Cologne Chip toolchain):
+(part of the Cologne Chip toolchain).
+Better press the "FPGA_RST1" button before uploading the bitstream (see note at the end).

 ```bash
 neorv32-setups/cologne_chip/GateMateA1-EVB$ make jtag